datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

 ### Step 5: Re-build DataHub to have access to your new or updated entity

+If you have updated any existing types or see an `Incompatible changes` warning when building, you will need to run
+`./gradlew :gms:impl:build -Prest.model.compatibility=ignore`
+before running `build`.

-Run `/.gradlew build` from the repository root to rebuild Datahub with access to your new entity.
+Then, run `/.gradlew build` from the repository root to rebuild Datahub with access to your new entity.

 Then, re-deploy gms, mae-consumer and mce-consumer (see [docker development](../../docker/README.md) for details on how to deploy during development).
 This will allow Datahub to read and write Snapshots of your new entity, along with server